Diving Into Org Mode

 - Many of the actions that can be applied to headings can be applied to list items.

-can be used to jump between list items.- On the first item of a list,
+org-shift-up/downcan be used to jump between list items.- On the first item of a list,

-will increase/decrease the indentation of the whole list. - If the current item is a checkbox,
+org-shiftmetaright/leftwill increase/decrease the indentation of the whole list. - If the current item is a checkbox,

-will toggle the state of the checkbox. - When in a list,
+org-ctrl-c-ctrl-cwill toggle the state of the checkbox. - When in a list,

-will cycle the type of the list.
-Otherwise it will convert the current line or region into a list. org-shiftleft
+org-ctrl-c-minuswill cycle the type of the list.
+Otherwise it will convert the current line or region into a list. org-shiftleftwill also cycle the type of the list.

 Tables